-The Health Center currently does not accept any insurance as a form of payment, however we are a participating provider for the Student Health Insurance Plan.
+The University Health Center currently does not accept any insurance as a form of payment for services.
 If there is a charge for any service rendered, the student is responsible for payment at the time of service.
 Sentara RMH Medical Center provides Orthopedics and Sports Medicine care in addition to X-Ray Services at the UHC.
 Call the SRMH Business Office at 540-564-5900, or toll-free at 800-858-0383, for insurance or billing questions in regards to SRMH services.

-We encourage you to speak with your physician or nurse about any issues and concerns you may have about the service and the care you receive.
+We encourage you to speak with your provider about any issues and concerns you may have about the service and the care you receive.
 The Patient Advocate's office also is available to address concerns or answer questions at 540-568-7777 or firstname.lastname@example.org.

 The University Health Center will not provide students with excuses for short-term absences from class, labs, studios, exams, or deadlines due to illness, injury, or other UHC appointments.
 In the event of a prolonged illness or injury requiring medical attention and an absence of more than three days, the UHC can provide students appropriate documentation through the Dean of Students Office.
 The UHC cannot disclose if a student has been seen at UHC.
 The UHC will not release medical records to faculty, only to students.
 This policy reflects the confidentiality and privacy rights afforded UHC patients.
 Faculty and academic departments are responsible for decisions regarding the impact of absences on student grades, as well as any arrangements for making up work.